puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/setup/setup.md

 From the VMWare __File__ menu, select __Open__ and navigate to the .vmx file included in your Learning VM download.
 You may also drag and drop the .vmx file into the VMWare virtual machine library.

 Don't launch the VM just yet.
 There are a few configuration steps that you should complete before launching the Learning VM for the first time.
-If you skipped ahead and already launched the learning VM, shut it down by logging in with the credentials `root` and `puppet` and entering the command `shutdown now`.
+If you skipped ahead and already launched the learning VM, shut it down by logging in with the credentials `root` and `puppet` and entering the command `shutdown -P now`.
 If you run into errors, remember that you can simply delete the VM and create another by unpacking the .zip archive and following the instructions above.

 With the Learning VM selected in the VMWare library, open the __Settings__ panel and click the __Network Adapter__ icon.